spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 7. Examine the cloud-init logs for potential errors or warnings related to the IP address assignment.

-8. If the problem persists, email the log files to Spectro Cloud's support team at [support@spectrocloud.com](mailto:support@spectrocloud.com).
+8. If the problem persists, email the log files to our support team at [support@spectrocloud.com](mailto:support@spectrocloud.com).

 <br />